catalinaescalona/DecToBin/README.md

 # DecToBin
-A program to convert a number from decimal to binary
+A function that converts a positive integer from decimal to binary